-Meanwhile, there has been publicity over the last few weeks about the fact that two major offshore wind developers have sought to renegotiate their contracts with Massachusetts and Connecticut because of rising costs due to inflation, the war in Ukraine, supply chain issues, etc. The utilities have refused to discuss reopening the contracts, and the State Department of Public Utilities has taken their side.
-However, just this week the developers have agreed to move forward with the windfarm development, notwithstanding the financing challenges that caused them to try to reopen the contracts.
+Meanwhile, there has been publicity this fall about the fact that two major offshore wind developers have sought to renegotiate their contracts with Massachusetts and Connecticut because of rising costs due to inflation, the war in Ukraine, supply chain issues, etc. The utilities have refused to discuss reopening the contracts, and the State Department of Public Utilities has taken their side.
+However, the developers have now agreed to move forward with the windfarm development, notwithstanding the financing challenges that caused them to try to reopen the contracts.